 Although there are a few different types of door knocking strategies and there are some door knocking strategies that have a better return than others, here is my advice on how to get the owners contact details.

 The key to building quick trust is to always have something useful and informative to give and leave with the home owner.
 A good example is the most recent 3-months of sales, or a quarterly report of the area.
 You could also give them a notice regarding developments or changes in the area like zoning or redevelopment that may affect them.
 One little trick I used was to buy value bags of chocolates and just hand them out as an ice breaker.
 The reality is, people are quite simple, if you give them something or are perceived to be helping and care about them, they will move mountains for you.
 Keep it simple and “Give-to-Get”.
 This strategy works by you giving without asking for something in return, resulting in people going out of their way to help and give back.

 Happy knocking.
 Remember, it does work because I built my business on it!
-For more great Prospecting strategies, make sure you register for my upcoming Real Estate Intensive seminar, simply click on the button below.
+For more great Prospecting strategies, make sure you register for my upcoming FREE half-day Real Estate Brilliance webinar, simply click on the button below.